 Pro tip: Avoid putting generic items on your registries like dishtowels, (I received 43!), bowls, tupperware, or bath towels that are easy gifts to think of-you’d be amazed by the duplicates you’ll get.

 - Develop a rainy day plan or rainy month(s) plan.

 In my events classes, we learned to develop a rainy day plan for the day of an event, and what the alternatives would look like.
 Just as a rainy day can throw a wrench in your plans, so can failed expectations.
 For example, we wanted to hire a coffee barista to come during the reception and make beautiful coffee art for our guests.
-I even had a custom stamp from Etsy (link here it was super cute) to put on our coffee sleeves.
+I even had a custom stamp from Etsy to put on our coffee sleeves.
 I messaged one company months before our wedding after a few messages and quotes went MIA and then they finally got back to me weeks before our wedding.
 Another barista on Instagram just didn’t reply after a few conversations.
 Instead, we decided to buy Torani pumps and have a coffee bar for our guests.

 Pro tip: Expect and understand that all your wonderful ideas and dreams may not all happen, so develop some creative alternatives.